ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 The screencast of the tool demostration, named SVMRanker_Screencast.mp4, can be downloaded inside this directory.

 ## SVMRanker
+### Source Code
+The source code of SVMRanker can be found at [https://github.com/ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker](https://github.com/ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker).

 Following instructions can be also found in README.md of SVMRanker.

 ### Installation